loeiten/ml_nanodegree_capstone/capstone_proposal.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Proposal: Build a Stock Price Indicator
 March 10th, 2018

 Michael Løiten

 ## Proposal
-_(approx. 2-3 pages)_

 ### Domain Background
-_(approx. 1-2 paragraphs)_

-* (Checked) brief details on the background information of the domain from which the project is proposed
-* (Checked) Historical information
-* (Checked) How or why a problem in the domain can or should be solved
-* (Checked) Related academic research should be appropriately cited in this section
-* (checked?) a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

-Investment firms, hedge funds and even individuals have been using financial models to better understand market behavior and make profitable investments and trades.
-A wealth of information is available in the form of historical stock prices and company performance data, suitable for machine learning algorithms to process.

 Stock market trading has existed since [1602](https://en.wikipedia.org/wiki/Euronext_Amsterdam).
-From its very start the trading of stocks has not only been a place for passive trading between buyer and seller, but it has also influenced national and global economies.
+From its very start the stocks markets has not only been a place for passive trading between buyer and seller, but it has also influenced local and global economies.

 Although stock trading traditionally has been made manually by man, increased